 Designers working under the constraints of real-life projects — whether it’s budgets, deadlines or organizational challenges — know that the hardest part of any design practice is helping clients to come to an understanding what they really need, and how to reconcile these strategic product goals with the needs of users.
 This part of the work of designers is the hardest to see for people on the outside — it’s intangible, and it should be.
 Ideally, these struggles and hard decisions are invisible to the user.

-Designers that make themselves dependent of pre-defined patterns, before even properly identifying the problem they need to solve, start at the wrong end of the problem.
+Designers that commit themselves to pre-defined patterns, before understanding the problem they need to solve, start at the wrong end.

 Designers that are content to think in pre-existing patterns and templates allow themselves to be influenced by availability and convenience: Before even properly identifying the problem they were supposed to solve, they have made themselves dependent on a pre-defined set of elements that might not even adequately address the real issue at the core of the product.
 They have started at the wrong end of the problem and effectively painted themselves in a corner.

 The tension between product goals, users, and real-life constraints cannot be adequately managed by applying cookie-cutter solutions like templates.

 One point that is brought up in this debate regularly is the supposed maturity of patterns: That we have reached a point where pre-existing elements can be remixed and reshuffled by everyone, not just designers.